• Menu

 Enjoy Victoria Chinatown Festivals and Events

-Get ready to dive headfirst into the vibrant history of Canada’s oldest Chinatown, right here in Victoria.
-Join your super-knowledgeable local guide on this awesome walking tour, where you’ll wander the lively streets and hidden alleys of this historic neighbourhood.
-If you’re looking for a reasonably priced tour, this 90-minute tour starts at just $21 – so this is the one!
+Get ready to dive headfirst into the vibrant history of Canada’s oldest Chinatown right here in Victoria.
+Join your super-knowledgeable local guide on one of the neighbourhood’s awesome walking tours.

 a crowded patio at victoria's craft beer market on a summer afternoon